 Super Nintendo Land is small and popular.
 That means that it can get incredibly crowded.
 Lines can get long for each of the challenges.
 The best way to beat the crowds is to be an early bird or a night owl.
 The shortest lines at during Early Access or in the last hour of park opening.

-If you cannot purchase Early Access — it sells out early — then you can try to be at the front of the crowd coming in at park opening.
+If you cannot purchase Early Access — it can sell out early — then you can try to be at the front of the crowd coming in at park opening.
 Be at the park gates an hour early.
 You may get to enter 30 minutes early and be let into Super Nintendo Land right at park opening.
 Complete a challenge or two and come back later.
-The crowds are the worst in the morning from about 10 a.m. to noon.
+The largest crowds are in the morning from about 10 a.m. to noon.
 The rest of the Lower Lot has short lines in the morning.
 Don't waste the shortest lines of the day in the rest of the park to wait in long lines inside Super Nintendo World.
 Those lines will still be the same later when the other ride wait times climb.

 Go enjoy the park and come back later to complete your challenges.
 If you have Express, you can use it to enter the land.
 If the Virtual Line is operating, be sure to get a reservation.
 Or if you have a Toadstool Café reservation, you can return later with that and compete in your challenges.
 The lines will still be long, but so will the ride wait times in the park at that point.
-You will feel less frustrated if you at least got to experience several attractions with short waits before waiting in challenge lines.
+You will feel less frustrated if you at least get to experience several attractions with short waits before waiting in the challenge lines.

 Be a night owl.
 Visit at the end of the night for much shorter lines.
 If you want to ride Mario Kart, keep in mind that if the ride breaks down late you might miss your only chance to ride.
 So don't save your only ride for the end.